ORGASME ANAL : on vous dit tout en 5 points clés

 • Breasts/perineum + anal → Activates more nerve endings.

-5. Listen to your body and communicate
+5. Listening to your body and communicating

-Pleasure is above all a matter of consent and kindness.
+Pleasure is, above all, a matter of consent and kindness.

 Our advice:

-• Take it gradually: No race for performance, please.
+• Go progressively: No chasing performance, please.

 OUR ULTIMATE CHECKLIST